Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Speakeasy receives funding from Intel in order to investigate the since-abandoned WiMax technology.

-Speakeasy expands its product set to include Voice over IP services for their residential.
+Speakeasy expands its product set to include Voice over IP services for their residential customers.

-Yes, there was a time when Mozilla’s FireFox was considered an ‘upstart,’ and
+Yes, there was a time when Mozilla\'s FireFox was considered an \'upstart,\' and that\'s precisely

 Building on its success with residential Voice over IP services, Speakeasy launches a business